-Biogas Market Serbia, perspective projects and proactive investors5.
-June 2012. / Uncategorized
+Biogas Market Serbia, perspective projects and proactive investors, Uncategorized

 The Ministry of Energy and Mining of Serbia estimates that the available quantities of liquid animal waste on mid-sized and large chicken and cattle farms may be sufficient to produce some 42,200 toe of biogas energy per year.
 In combination with residual amounts of biomass from agriculture, a total installed electrical capacity of 80MW may be built to process the corresponding residues.
 Many foreign investors came in Serbia with ready to finance projects but also many foreign companies entered the market as technology holders bringing different experiences and prices.